frank-lynam/ftw/README.md

 # Frank's Terrible WebUI

-A thing that turns python files into websites super easy
+A thing that turns python files into websites super easy.
+I made it on my phone.

+## Use

+Just run:

+'''bash
+python3 ftw.py demo/
+'''

 ## Concept